-First 3 Volumes Fall 2018; Volume One Republished January 2020; two more projected late 2023
+First 3 Volumes Fall 2018; Volume One Republished January 2020; one more September 2024

 SEARCH and ARCHIVES options are at the bottom of all website pages.